Garbaz/Blog/_posts/2022-03-15-Datafirst-Proglang.md

 }
 ```

-As with the idea of parameters, in writing the function name before the code, we do go against the idea of data-first for the sake of readability, since generally, when looking at a function again at a later point in time, we tend to primarily be interested in it's name and signiature, so it makes sense to have that all in one place.
+As with the idea of parameters, in writing the function name before the code, we do go against the idea of data-first for the sake of readability, since generally, when looking at a function again at a later point in time, we tend to primarily be interested in it's name and signature, so it makes sense to have that all in one place.

 An alternative syntax that adheres more strictly to the data-first principle might look like this: